Mark commenced practice as a barrister in 2009 after working as a senior solicitor in a large national law firm.

 Mark has presented seminars to clients and interest groups on employment-related legal issues and has written articles for the Employment Law Bulletin and the National Business Review.

-Mark regularly represents parties at mediation, in the Employment Relations Authority and the Employment Court.
+Mark regularly represents parties at mediation, in the Employment Relations Authority and the Employment Court and conducts independent workplace investigations.
 But even before disputes arise, he can advise on all matters relating to employment law and independent contracts, including:

 - disciplinary processes, including termination for misconduct